Music of the Philippines: OPM in other Philippine languages

-Five competitions have been held so far starting in 2000 to 2003 and were eventually revived in 2013.
-Unlike its predecessors, the contest has different themes which reflect the type of song entries chosen as finalists each year.
-In 2012, the Philippine Popular Music Festival was launched and is said to be inspired by the first songwriting competition.
-Another songwriting competition for OPM music being held annually is the Bombo Music Festival, being conducted by the radio network Bombo Radyo, first conceived in 1985.

-Pinoy pop (P-pop)
+Philippine Pop and P-Pop

-From 2010s to nowadays Philippine pop music or P-pop went through a huge resurgence, with increased quality, budget, investment, and variety, mirroring that of the country's rapid economic growth, and an accompanying social and cultural resurgence of its Asian identity.
-Heavy influence from K-pop and J-pop, Asian style ballads, idol groups, and EDM music can be heard, with less reliance on Western genres, mirroring the Korean wave and similar Japanese wave popularity among millennial (born 1980-1994) and Gen Z (born 1995-2015) Filipinos and mainstream culture.
-Famous P-pop music artists who define the growth of this now mainstream genre include 4th Impact, Sarah Geronimo, SB19, 1st.One, KZ Tandingan, Morissette, Erik Santos, Yeng Constantino, MNL48, Regine Velasquez, BGYO, Bini, Alamat, Press Hit Play, and PPop Generation.
+While Filipino pop music artists have existed for decades, P-pop emerged in the 2010s with increased quality, budget, investment and variety, mirroring that of the country's rapid economic growth, and an accompanying social and cultural resurgence of its Asian identity.
+Heavy influence from K-pop and J-pop, Asian style ballads, idol groups, and EDM can be heard, with less reliance on Western genres, mirroring the Korean wave and similar Japanese wave popularity among young Filipinos and mainstream culture.
+Notable Filipino pop music artists who define the growth of this now mainstream genre include Regine Velasquez, Sarah Geronimo, Yeng Constantino, Erik Santos, KZ Tandingan, Moira Dela Torre, and Morissette, as well as P-Pop bands SB19 and BINI.